 To “ensure that America remains a free and prosperous nation”, you must:

-- Respect and obey federal, state and laws, and pay the penalties that can be incurred when a law is broken;
+- Respect and obey federal and state laws, and pay the penalties that can be incurred when the law is broken

 How to apply for U.S. citizenship?